neondatabase/website/content/docs/conceptual-guides/branching.md

 curl -X DELETE -H 'Authorization: Bearer $NEON_API_KEY' https://console.neon.tech/api/v2/branches/<branch_id>
 ```

-### Branching use cases
+## Branching use cases

-Branching has a variety of possible uses, some of which are describes below:
+Branching has a variety of possible uses, some of which are described below:

 - **Development**
     - Create a branch of your production database for your Development team